-Sydney, Jan 2: Former Australian captain Bob Simpson and New Zealand's women cricket's ex-captain Debbie Hockley were inducted in the International Cricket Council (ICC) Cricket Hall of Fame at a special function here Thursday.
+Sydney, Jan 2 (IANS) Former Australian captain Bob Simpson and New Zealand's women cricket's ex-captain Debbie Hockley were inducted in the International Cricket Council (ICC) Cricket Hall of Fame at a special function here Thursday.

 The duo received their commemorative cap from ICC President Alan Isaac in an event that was also attended by Cricket Australia (CA) chairman and ICC Director Wally Edwards, England and Wales Cricket Board (ECB) Chairman and ICC Director Mr Giles Clarke, and a number of living ICC Hall of Famers.